-Law without Government was the reason I started Man Against The State.
-I made the channel so I could share this idea with the world.
-I even learned some crude Flash animation skills to help illustrate the concepts!
+This video was the reason I started Man Against The State.
+I made the channel so I could share with the world this beautiful idea of law without government.
+I even learned some crude Flash animation skills to help illustrate the concepts.

 Part 1: Principles